Skip to content

 Smart Home Devices Deserve Their Own Security Strategy

 The average U.S. household now connects more than 20 devices to its home network.
 Smart TVs, security cameras, voice assistants, thermostats, and connected appliances each represent a potential entry point—and most ship with minimal built-in security.

 Placing every IoT device on an isolated guest network is the single most effective thing you can do to contain the blast radius of a compromised device.
 Beyond network isolation, apply the same credential hygiene to smart devices as to your router.
 Change default usernames and passwords on every camera and hub.
 Disable features you don't use—many cameras have Telnet or FTP access enabled by default that serves no purpose for the average household.
 And register your devices with the manufacturer so you receive security advisory emails when patches are released.

 The FBI's Internet Crime Complaint Center has documented cases where compromised home cameras were used to conduct surveillance, and where compromised routers were conscripted into botnets conducting distributed denial-of-service attacks on unrelated targets.
 Your home network's security is not just your problem—unsecured residential infrastructure is a resource attackers actively recruit.
-Our coverage of federal IoT botnet dismantlement operations illustrates exactly how these networks are assembled and what devices they target first.

-Get a Free Home Network Security Assessment
+Get Your Free Home Network Security Assessment

 Frequently Asked Questions